jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/ndarray/task.md

 It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called axes.

-In the example below, the array has 2 axes.
+In the example below, the array `arr` has 2 axes.
 The first axis has a length of 2, the second axis has a length of 3.

 ```text
 [[1., 0., 0.],
  [0., 1., 2.]]
 ```

+Axes are numbered starting from 0.
+The 0'th axis is a row, the 1st axis is a column.
+To access elements, you have to specify coordinates along each axis following their order.
+For example, to access the number `2.` from the array above you should use `arr[1][2]`.

 `ndarray` is also known by the alias `array`.
 Note that `numpy.array` is different from the Standard Python Library class `array.array`,